pamelafox/simple-fastapi-azure-function/README.md

 ## Local development: FastAPI

-1. Open this repository in Github Codespaces or VS Code with Remote Devcontainers extension.
+1. Open this repository in Github Codespaces or VS Code with Remote Dev Containers extension.
 2. Open the Terminal and navigate to the `api` directory.

 ```console